learn-awesome/learndb/db/README.md

 These JSON files are now not the master data but will be generated from a PostgreSQL database whose schema is defined in `schema.sql`.

+We have 4 top-level entities: Topics, Creators and Items.
+Reviews are are nested within Items and have links to either another Item or a Creator.

 ## topics.json

 `name` is used as primary key and therefore, must be unique and avoid uppercase and special characters other than hyphen and slash.
 Here are some examples: `physics`, `linear-algebra`, `nations/india`, `programming-languages/objective-c`.